The Cayuga Lake Nuclear Debate

-Lessons from the "long 1960s" about today's politics of expertise
+When nuclear power came to Cayuga Lake: Lessons from the 1970s about the politics of expertise

 In early 1968, the New York State Electric and Gas Corporation (NYSEG) purchased 735 acres adjacent to Milliken Station, a 330 megawatt (MW) coal plant on Cayuga Lake, about 12 miles from Cornell University.

-A few weeks later, the utility informed the local news media of its plan to replace the coal plant with Bell Power Station, a 830 MW nuclear-fueled electric generating facility.
-The utility estimated the cost of construction at $135 million (equivalent to $1 billion today) with completion expected by mid-1973.
+A few weeks later, the utility informed the local news media of its plan to replace the coal plant with Bell Power Station, an 830 MW nuclear-fueled electric generating facility.
+The utility estimated the construction cost at $135 million (equivalent to $1 billion today), with completion expected by mid-1973.

-The initial announcement was favorably received by local political leaders, and many in the community recalled thinking “finally progress is coming to the area,” wrote Cornell sociologist Dorothy Nelkin who closely studied the controversy that was about to erupt.
+Local political leaders supported the initial announcement, and many in the community recalled thinking “finally progress is coming to the area,” wrote Cornell sociologist Dorothy Nelkin who closely studied the controversy that was about to erupt.

-Following the announcement, Cornell fishery biologist Alfred Eipper formed a committee of seventeen campus scientists to write a position paper describing the risk of thermal pollution to the lake.
+Following the announcement, Cornell fishery biologist Alfred Eipper formed a committee of seventeen campus scientists to write a position paper describing the lake's thermal pollution risk.

-Eutrophication was already a problem due to agricultural runoff, and Eipper and his team believed that thermal heating from the nuclear plant would make it worse.
-They warned that Cayuga Lake could end up the color of “pea soup,” like the notoriously polluted Lake Erie.
+Eutrophication was already a problem due to agricultural runoff, and Eipper and his team believed thermal heating from the nuclear plant would worsen it.
+They warned that Cayuga Lake could become the color of “pea soup,” like the notoriously polluted Lake Erie.

 Built in 1955, the Milliken plant remained in operation until 2019, when it was shut down after burning thousands of train cars of coal annually for 65 years.

-Despite the immense amount of coal transported and burned, local community members for decades expressed frustration with unreliable electric service.
+Despite the immense amount of coal transported and burned, residents experienced decades of unreliable electric service.
 When the coal plant closed, the local town supervisor feared that “consistent power may still be a concern.”

-The Cayuga Lake nuclear controversy is not only a lesson about the need for intellectual humility, cool-headed analysis, and negotiated compromise, but the controversy also symbolized a new era in the relationship between scientists and society.
+The Cayuga Lake nuclear controversy is not only a lesson about the need for intellectual humility, cool-headed analysis, and negotiated compromise, but it also symbolizes a new era in the relationship between scientists and society.

-By the early 1970s, similarly intense public controversies were emerging around numerous science and technology issues.
+By the early 1970s, similarly intense public controversies emerged around numerous science and technology issues.
 Decisions that for decades had been defined as technical—handled quietly among bureaucrats, experts, and industry — were now out in the open and hotly contested.

-Protest groups stormed a genetic engineering forum at the National Academies of Sciences waving signs “We Shall Not Be Cloned.”
-Thousands turned out to protest construction of a nuclear power plant in Seabrook, New Hampshire.
+Protest groups stormed a genetic engineering forum at the National Academies of Sciences, waving signs that read, “We Shall Not Be Cloned.”
+Thousands turned out to protest the construction of a nuclear power plant in Seabrook, New Hampshire.
 Animal rights activists in New York City picketed the American Museum of Natural History to oppose animal experimentation.

 Scientists challenge science